AnielaMW/git-interview-baseline/README.md

 ## Objectives

+1. Understand the Master branch.
-1. Make a new branch for your repository with `git branch`.
+2. Make a new branch for your repository with `git branch`.
-2. Checkout a branch with `git checkout`.
+3. Checkout a branch with `git checkout`.
-3. Create and checkout a new branch with `git checkout -b`.
+4. Create and checkout a new branch with `git checkout -b`.
-4. Create commits within a branch.
+5. Create commits within a branch.
-5. Merge branches with `git merge`.
+6. Merge branches with `git merge`.
-6. Update branches from remotes with `git fetch`.
+7. Update branches from remotes with `git fetch`.
-7. Merge updated remote branches with `git merge`.
+8. Merge updated remote branches with `git merge`.
-8. Update and merge remote branches with `git pull`.
+9. Update and merge remote branches with `git pull`.

 ## Overview

-A key to collaborating with git is to keep discrete and individual lines of work isolated from each other.
+The key to collaborating with git is to keep individual lines of work isolated from the currently working codebase.

 Consider the following scenario.

-You start work on a big feature, making a few commits that don't entirely finish the feature.
-Your git log might look like:
+We start working on a big feature, something that will revolutionize the world as we know it.
+Making a few commits that don't entirely finish the feature.
+Our git log might look like:

 ```
 512bec5 Still broken, working on new-feature (aviflombaum, 2 hours ago)